 Charities Accounting Act allows charities to:

-- indemnify or buy liability insurance for their directors, officers or trustees to protect them against losses with which they may meet while managing the charity
+- indemnify or buy liability insurance for their directors, officers or trustees to protect them against losses with which they may meet while managing the charity in good faith

 - combine special purpose trust funds (money given to the charity to be used for a particular purpose) for investment purposes

 - Charitable Fundraising: Tips for Directors and Trustees